-A yacht shall meet the following construction and design guidelines:
+A yacht shall meet or exceed the following construction and design guidelines:

 - 2.1.1 Companionways: A yacht's companionway(s) shall be capable of being blocked off to main deck level.
 The method of blocking must be solid, watertight and rigidly secured, if not permanent. - 2.1.2 Hatch Boards: A yacht's hatch boards, whether or not in position in the hatchway, shall be secured to the yacht (e.g. by a lanyard) for the duration of the race to prevent their being lost overboard. - 2.1.3 Watertight Cockpit: A yacht's entire cockpit shall be solid, watertight, strongly fastened and/or sealed.
-Weather-tight seat hatches are acceptable only if capable of being secured when closed. - 2.1.4 Cockpit Drains: A yacht's cockpit drains shall be capable of draining six (6) inches (152mm) of water in five (5) minutes.
-One (1) square inch (645 mm2) of effective drain per eight (8) square feet (0.743m2) of cockpit sole will satisfy this requirement. - 2.1.5.1 Cockpit Volume: A yacht's maximum cockpit volume for cockpits not open to the sea, including any compartments capable of flooding, to the lowest points of coaming over which water can adequately escape, shall not exceed (.06 x LOA x Max.
+Weather-tight seat hatches are acceptable only if capable of being secured when closed. - Cockpit Drains: A yacht's cockpit drains shall be capable of draining six (6) inches (152mm) of water in five (5) minutes.
+One (1) square inch (645 mm2) of effective drain per eight (8) square feet (0.743m2) of cockpit sole will satisfy this requirement.

+- 2.1.5.1 Cockpit Volume: A yacht's maximum cockpit volume for cockpits not open to the sea, including any compartments capable of flooding, to the lowest points of coaming over which water can adequately escape, shall not exceed (.06 x LOA x Max.
 Beam x Freeboard Aft).
 The cockpit sole shall be at least (0.02 x LWL) above LWL. - 2.
 1.6 Openings below the Waterline: A yacht's through-hull openings below the waterline shall be equipped with sea cocks or valves, except for integral deck scuppers, speed transducers, depth finder transducers and the like.
-A means of closing all openings shall be provided. - 2.2.1 Stability Index: (ORR SI = Limit of Positive Stability + Capsize Increment): must be 115 or greater or meet ISO 12217-2A - 2.2.3 Moveable and Variable Ballast: Yachts with movable ballast (water or canting keel) shall comply with Appendix 2. - 2.3.1 Toilet: A yacht shall be equipped with a head or a clearly labeled fitted bucket. - 2.3.2 Sleeping arrangements: A yacht shall have bunks sufficient to accommodate the off-watch crew.
+A means of closing all openings shall be provided. - 2.2.1 Stability Index: (ORR SI = Limit of Positive Stability + Capsize Increment): Yachts not subject to Appendix 2 must have an ORR SI of 115 or greater. - 2.2.3 Moveable and Variable Ballast: Yachts with movable ballast (water or canting keel) shall comply with Appendix 2.

+- 2.3.1 Toilet: A yacht shall be equipped with a head or a bucket which is fitted below deck and designated for this purpose only. - Sleeping arrangements: A yacht shall have bunks sufficient to accommodate the off-watch crew.

-- 2.3.3 Cooking: A yacht shall be equipped with a stove with a fuel shutoff. - 2.3.4 Potable Water: A yacht shall have an installed water tank and delivery system.
-A yacht shall carry 5 gallons of potable water per person, not including emergency water. - 2.3.5 Hand Holds: A yacht shall have adequate hand holds below deck. - 2.4.1 Enclosed Deck: The deck, including the headstay, shall be surrounded by a suitably strong enclosure, typically consisting of lifelines and pulpits, meeting the following requirements: - 2.4.2 A yacht's stanchion and pulpit bases must be within the working deck.
-Stanchions used with HMPE lifelines shall be rounded to prevent chafe. - 2.4.3 Bow pulpits may be open, but the opening between the vertical portion of the pulpit and any part of the yacht shall not exceed 14.2" (360 mm).
+- 2.3.3 Cooking: A yacht shall be equipped with a stove with a fuel shutoff. - Potable Water: A yacht shall have an installed water tank and delivery system. - 2.3.5 Hand Holds: A yacht shall have adequate hand holds below deck. - 2.4.1 Enclosed Deck: The deck, including the headstay, shall be surrounded by a suitably strong enclosure, typically consisting of lifelines and pulpits, meeting the following requirements: - 2.4.2 A yacht's stanchion and pulpit bases must be within the working deck. - 2.4.3 Bow pulpits may be open, but the opening between the vertical portion of the pulpit and any part of the yacht shall not exceed 14.2" (360 mm).
 See diagram below.

-2.4.4 Lifelines may be either uncoated stainless steel wire or high modulus polyethylene (HMPE) line with spliced terminations terminals specifically or intended for the purpose.
+2.4.4 Lifelines must be uncoated stainless steel wire.
 A multipart lashing not to exceed 4" per end termination for the purpose of tying lifelines to pulpits and pushpits is allowed.
 Lifelines shall be taut (defined as a deflection of less than 2" (50mm) when a force of 11.24 lbs (50N) is applied midway between stanchions).
-When HMPE is used, the load-bearing portion (core) must meet or exceed minimum diameter requirements (as described below in 2.4.6).